artusoma/prinPy/README.md

 View the quickstart notebook [here]().
 Docs will be coming soon!

 ## Future:
-1. Add more PC algorithms, and expand to 3-dimensions+
+1. Add global algorithms, and expand to 3-dimensions+
 2. Move some code to C++

 ## References